KiandaBPM/docs/content/docs/platform/administration/subscription.md

 The **Subscription** function is available to **administrators** and is found in the left-hand side pane, under **Administration**.
 This function allows you to update the look and feel of your workspace, set regional, mobile and single sign-on settings and design the login page.

-For **developers** who wish to **customise and style** their Kianda workspace and processes there are options to support you in achieving a high level of design that is instantly recognisable for users.
+For **developers** who wish to **customise and style** their Kianda workspace and processes, there are options to support you in achieving a high level of design that is instantly recognisable for users.
 These options include creating a **custom branding style**, customised **login page** and option to control how your platform will look on **mobile devices**.

 ## How to get started

-To view use the Subscription function as an administrator:
+To view, use the Subscription function as an administrator:

 1. Click on **Administration** in the left-hand side pane and then click on **Subscription**.